Rukhsar111/custom-Image-segmentation-Using-TF-1.x/README.md

-# custom-Image-segmentation-Using-TF-1.x
+# custom-Image-segmentation-Using-TF1.x

-This section of the topic helps you to do the Image Segmentation using Tensorflow-1.x .
+**This section of the topic helps you to do the Image Segmentation using Tensorflow-1.x**

 1 ) This particular Github repository is made and customized from the original tensorflow website : https://github.com/tensorflow/models/tree/v1.13.0